-At Trustpair, we handle supplier risk management by preventing vendor fraud!
+At Trustpair, we handle supplier risk management by preventing preventing vendor fraud!
 We help international companies mitigate the inherent risks of dealing with their various suppliers across the world.
-Our B2B solution automatically executes supplier account validation to eradicated the risk of payment fraud.
+Our B2B solution automatically executes supplier account number validation to eradicate the risk of payment fraud.
 Ask for a demo right away.

 What is supplier risk management?